Agungvpzz/Telco-Churn-Analysis/README.md

 ### Model Evaluation and Interpretation
 ![image](https://github.com/user-attachments/assets/b010a31c-053b-4b05-815c-ca3e994d5ef9)
-- The modest differences between CV, training and test metrics suggest minimal overfitting.
-- The consistency of accuracy, balance, and ROC AUC across training, testing, and CV phases indicates that the models are well-calibrated and generalize effectively.
-- The consistently high ROC AUC values (all above 0.84) across all evaluation methods indicate a strong ability of the models to differentiate between classes.
 - **Optimized Recall Model – Prioritizing Customer Retention**
   - Performance Snapshot:
     - CV Accuracy: 74.4%